doug919/doug919.github.io/_posts/2017-10-7-notes-on-backpropagation-with-cross-entropy.md

 ## Gradient Descent
 ---

-To update weight matrices $$W_{kj}^l$$, variants of gradient descent algorithms are applied.
-All of them have a common update rule, which is
+Variants of gradient descent algorithms can be applied to update weight matrices $$W_{kj}^l$$.
+Here we use the most common update rule, which is
 \\(\Delta W \propto -\frac{\partial E}{\partial W}\\).
-In the simpliest case, a learning rate $$\epsilon$$ is used to control the step size and we can calculate the derivatives using Chain Rule, so the update rule can be re-written as
+In the simpliest case, a learning rate $$\epsilon$$ is used to control the step size and we can calculate the derivatives using Chain Rule, so the update rule can be written as
 \\[\Delta W_{kj}^l = - \epsilon \frac{\partial E}{\partial a_{k}^l} = - \epsilon \frac{\partial E}{\partial a_{k}^l} \frac{\partial a_{k}^l}{\partial z_{k}^l} \frac{\partial z_{k}^l}{\partial W_{kj}^l}\\]

 ## Backpropagation